MelissaBott/Ai_Cars_Project_Planning_Worksheet/Melissa Bott's Project Planning Worksheet.md

 5.  wget (image link of cars on a highway or intersection)

+6.  cd ..

-6.  ./detectnet "name of image" test/new name.jpg
+7.  ./detectnet "images/name of image" images/test/new name.jpg

-7.  pull up the new image (you can do it from the side panel, should be under jetson-inference/build/aarch64/bin/image/test
+8.  pull up the new image (you can do it from the side panel, should be under jetson-inference/build/aarch64/bin/image/test

 [Jetson AI Fundamentals \- S3E4 \- Object Detection Inference (youtube.com)](https://www.youtube.com/watch?v=obt60r8ZeB0\&list=PL5B692fm6--uQRRDTPsJDp4o0xbzkoyf8\&index=13) \- also a video demo